-Programs must be Windows or Linux (x86 32bit) executables.
+Programs must be Windows or Linux (x86 32bit or 64bit) executables.

 Programs must run without input from other sources (files, network,